yme5/miniproject1-ss-ye/Features/Remote Add-Show-Remove.md

 # Remote Add Remove

-The git remote command is one piece of the broader system which is responsible for syncing changes.
-Records registered through the git remote command are used in conjunction with the git fetch, git push, and git pull commands.
+The git remote command allows users connections to other repositories.
+They're able to view, delete, or create them.
+Using git remote will give a list of all the existing remotes.
+Git remote add can add a new directory.